South West Trains: Liveries

-The blue symbolised medium distance services, such as the Southampton Central to Portsmouth & Southsea.
+The blue symbolised medium distance services, such as Southampton Central to Portsmouth & Southsea.

 The white symbolised long-distance services, such as London Waterloo to Exeter St Davids.

 Depots

 Wimbledon

 Wimbledon Traincare depot is located between Wimbledon and Earlsfield stations, on the main line to Waterloo, next to the Wimbledon railway viaduct.

 Bournemouth

 Bournemouth depot is southwest of Bournemouth station, occupying the approach to the former Bournemouth West station.
 Until their withdrawal in February 2007, the depot was home to the Class 442 (5Wes) Wessex Electrics.
 The branch turns off at Branksome station where trains can be seen stopping at platform 2 and reversing into the depot.

 Clapham

 Clapham Junction depot provides stabling for the Desiro fleet.

 Northam

 Northam depot was built by Siemens in 2002 as the home depot for the Desiro fleet as part of a 20-year maintenance contract.
 It is located south of St Denys station and is near Southampton Football Club's St Mary's Stadium.